n0rrman/advent-of-code-2022/README.md

 # Advent of Code 2022

-A mono repository for the Advent of Code 2022 challenges.
-The tasks are completed in both Python 3 and C++.
+This repository serves as a mono repository for the Advent of Code 2022 challenges.
+The tasks are completed and implemented in both Python 3 and C++.

+**Python Solutions:** Utilises a data-analytic approach is used and regards the input data as a table of data entries.
+The problems are solved with feature engineering and data manipulations using the data analysis library [pandas](https://pandas.pydata.org).

+**C++ Solutions:** Following a more traditional programming approach, solving the challanges in the simpliest way possible.